madebybo/mr.bo-co/site/content/_index.md

 showFeaturedContent: false
 ---

-Bo Wang is the Product Design Lead for [Signpost](https://en.wikipedia.org/wiki/Signpost_(company)), where he is building a world-class UX team in AI-powered CRM.
+Bo Wang is the Design Lead for [Signpost](https://en.wikipedia.org/wiki/Signpost_(company)), where he is building a world-class UX team in AI-powered CRM.
 Previously he managed projects that aim at establishing design infrastructure for products with millions of users. <span>Having extensive experience in leading the research, strategy, and ideation of complex design challenges, he enjoys and thrives on finding solutions through ambiguity.</span>

 While in design practice, Bo is a strong advocate for user-centered design, especially in fast-paced environments.
 He strives to foster a design culture that brings together user experience, business objectives, and technical capabilities.